Cataracts

 Symptoms of cataracts include:

-At first, the cloudiness in your vision caused by a cataract may affect only a small part of the eye's lens.
-You may not notice any vision loss.
-As the cataract grows larger, it clouds more of your lens.
+At first, the cloudiness in vision caused by a cataract may affect only a small part of the eye's lens.
+Vision loss may be slight at first.
+As the cataract progresses, it clouds more of the lens.
 More clouding changes the light passing through the lens.
-This may lead to symptoms you notice more.
+This may lead to symptoms being more noticeable and symptoms that affect everyday activities.

 When to see a doctor